- Mechanism

 Origin & History

 Synthetic development of Rigin was pioneered by the French cosmetic active ingredient manufacturer Sederma.
-Researchers designed Palmitoyl Tetrapeptide-7 by attaching a palmitic acid sequence to a specific four-amino-acid chain (Gly-Gln-Pro-Arg) derived from immunoglobulin G. The specific amino acid sequence was chosen for its known role in modulating immune responses and cellular repair processes.
-This lipid modification was a crucial milestone, as it significantly enhanced the peptide's ability to penetrate the lipophilic stratum corneum of the skin.
+Researchers designed Palmitoyl Tetrapeptide-7 by attaching a palmitic acid sequence to a specific four-amino-acid chain (Gly-Gln-Pro-Arg) derived from immunoglobulin G. This lipid modification was a crucial milestone, as it significantly enhanced the peptide's ability to penetrate the lipophilic stratum corneum of the skin.